jenpennen/git-basics/README.md

 # Git Basics

 Welcome.
-This is a _highly seriously_ and _very professional_ project where I learn the arcane rituals of Git, one typo at a time.
+This is a _highly serious_ and _very professional_ project where I learn the arcane rituals of Git, one typo at a time.
 If you're here looking for groundbreaking code, you might want to turn around - because this is where I just write about Git ... and then commit it. &#9786;

 ## What's This All About?